DK26/qradar-guides/QRadarAppDev/DOCKER-CHEATSHEET.md

-# Start a container from image and enter its shell
+# Create and run a container from image and enter its shell

-`docker run -it --entrypoint /bin/sh <image>`
+`docker run -it --name "<provide a new container name>" --entrypoint /bin/sh <image>`

 # Start container with shell